Gambling Addiction Hotline vs Therapy: What’s the Difference?

 What is a Gambling Addiction Hotline?

-How Hotlines Work
+How Hotlines Function

 When someone calls a gambling addiction hotline, they can expect: